spywhere/Javatar/README.md

 	\> (At start) = Find anywhere that contains selector<br />
 	\> (At the end) = Find only its childs

-	[ ] indicate that it's an optional option.
+	[ ] indicate that it is an optional option.
  - Find by selector(s)

 	```py